Megan Peak’s Girldom has won the 2018 John A. Robertson Award for Best First Book of Poetry from the Texas Institute of Letters!

 Here’s an excerpt from a beautiful review of the 2017 Perugia Press Prize winner, L. I. Henley’s Starshine Road, in RHINO Poetry’s September 2018 issue.
 Thanks to Sonja Johanson for her keen eye and careful reading: “Henley’s gaze is unshrinking; she directs our view to rust, junk, discarded shoes, flash floods, poverty and death.
 But Henley’s stark descriptors are not a denunciation.
 The thieving grackle is pearlescent, desert lilies bloom red, and a tooth-sized crystal shines in the dirt.
 These are love poems, but honest ones, written for a place and a life simultaneously hard and precious.”

 Here’s a 2018 interview with 2015 Perugia Press Prize winner Jenifer Browne Lawrence, conducted by Jordan Hartt for Kahini.
-The poet has this to say about working with Perugia Press on Grayling: “I can’t praise Perugia Press highly enough—the publisher, Susan Kan, and all the staff and my fellow Perugia poets feel like an extended family.
+The poet has this to say about working with Perugia Press on Grayling: “I can’t praise Perugia Press highly enough … all the staff and my fellow Perugia poets feel like an extended family.
 They treated me and my work respectfully and intelligently—the whole process felt like the celebration of a birth—and I suppose it was.”

 Here’s Emily Gwinn reading aloud 2009 Perugia Press Prize-winner Jennifer K. Sweeney’s poem “Weathering” for NPR Public Radio station Spokane Public Radio’s “Poetry Moment” on September 6, 2018.
 The poem comes from Sweeney’s Perugia collection How to Live on Bread and Music, which also won the 2009 James Laughlin Award for the Academy of American Poets.